 Although to be fair, there are no state or federal laws that prohibit playing at offshore casinos.
 If you do decide to play online, nobody is going to come kick in your front door.
 The biggest risk is financial – you never know for sure who you’re dealing with on the other side of the screen.
 Some offshore casinos may be safe while others are clearly outright scams.
 But no matter where you play, you have no legal recourse if things go belly up.

 Your best option would be to look at any of the other legal, licensed and safe forms of betting that are available right now in California.
-Between horse racing, fantasy sports and most likely online poker very soon, there are still plenty of other ways to play real money games online at safe, licensed sites based in the US.
+Between horse racing, fantasy sports and potentially online poker very soon, there are still plenty of other ways to play real money games online at safe, licensed sites based in the US.

 The California Horse Racing Board (CHRB) oversees all horse racing and wagering inside the state.
 The CHRB’s mission is to ensure the integrity, viability and safety of the state’s horse racing industry.
 This is accomplished by overseeing wagering, breeding, physical safety and the promotion of horse racing.

 The California Exposition and State Fair operates a year-round harness racetrack that runs daily at around 5:20 PM.